WangHelin1997/DCASE-2020-Task1A-Code/README.md

 # DCASE-2020-Task1A-Code
-A pytorch implementation of the paper : Acoustic Scene Classification with Multiple Decision Schemes.
+A Pytorch implementation of the paper : Acoustic Scene Classification with Spectrogram Processing Strategies.